Using R code in Transact-SQL (R in SQL quickstart)

 In Visual Studio Code, you can highlight the code you want to run and press CTRL+SHIFT+E. If this is too hard to remember, you can change it!
 See Customize the shortcut key bindings.

 If you get any errors from this query, installation might be incomplete.
 After adding the feature using the SQL Server setup wizard, you must take some additional steps to enable use of external code libraries.
-See Set up SQL Server R Services.
+See Install SQL Server 2017 Machine Learning Services or Install SQL Server 2016 R Services.

 Make sure that the Launchpad service is running.
 Depending on your environment, you might need to enable the R worker accounts to connect to SQL Server, install additional network libraries, enable remote code execution, or restart the instance after everything is configured.
 See R Services Installation and Upgrade FAQ

 To get Visual Studio Code, see Download and install Visual Studio Code.